-3.17 The application must include an explanation of how stakeholder engagement contributed to the identification and design of the preferred option.
+- 3.193.16 The application must include an explanation of how stakeholder engagement contributed to the identification and design of the preferred option.
 This stakeholder engagement may be limited to those categories of stakeholder who are materially impacted by the choice of preferred option.
-Stakeholder engagement will not be necessary where it would pose a risk to national security, which may be the case with applications for cyber resilience and physical security.
+Stakeholder engagement will not be necessary where it would pose a risk to national security, which may be the case with applications for cyber resilience and physical securityWhere there are opportunities to collaborate with other networks on whole system issues, this must be reflected in the analysis and evidence provided. - 3.17 Stakeholder engagement may not be necessary where there is not a material impact on stakeholders, or where the application is driven by statutory obligations.
+In these circumstances a brief explanation of why stakeholder engagement was not considered appropriate must be provided. - 3.18 Stakeholder engagement will not be necessary where it would pose a risk to national security, specifically applications related to: - Cyber resilience information technology and operational technology Re-openers and - Physical security Re-openers.

-- 3.18 In addition to setting out clearly the amount of adjustment to allowances being requested, the application must explain why an adjustment to allowances is justified, and also separately justify the amount of adjustment.
-This involves providing cost information, but also crucially involves demonstrating additionality (ie demonstrating the additional expenditure required in addition to that already provided through baseline allowances, or will be provided through other mechanisms). - 3.19 The application must provide all cost assessment information: - on the basis of 2018/19 prices - in excel format with all data tables etc. clearly labelled and set out in a logical manner, including, where appropriate, instructions on the operation of workbook functionality - in a sufficient level of detail to clearly demonstrate how overall values were derived and in a way that can be easily replicated, including the use of transparent formulae - in a way that is easily comparable with other benchmarks, where applicable, or other data provided by the licensee to Ofgem - with all relevant assumptions and sources of data used provided and clearly justified - with key cost drivers explicitly identified and justified
+- 3.19 In addition to setting out clearlyWhen the amount of adjustment to sought relates to the level of allowances being requested, the , a Re-opener application must explain why an adjustment to allowances is justified, and also separately justify the amount of adjustment.
+This involves providinginclude sufficient cost information, but also crucially involves demonstrating additionality (ie demonstrating to provide: - the evidence to justify why the expenditure is additional expenditure required in addition to that already provided throughfor by baseline allowances, or that will be provided through other mechanisms). - evidence to justify why the level of costs is efficient.
+Please note, the efficient level of costs will be determined at the time of any determination of a Re-opener application. - 3.213.20 The cost evidence included in the Re-opener application must provide all cost assessment information be provided in accordance with the following requirements, subject to paragraph 3.4: - on the same cost basis of as allowances in the licence (2018/-19 prices) - in excel format with all data tables etc. clearly labelled and set out in a logical manner, including, where appropriate, instructions on the operation of workbook functionality - in a sufficient level of detail to clearly demonstrate how overall values were derived and in a way that can be easily replicated, including the use of transparent formulae - in a way that is easily comparable with other benchmarks, where applicable, or other data provided by the licensee to Ofgem - with all relevant assumptions and sources of data used provided and clearly justified - with key cost drivers explicitly identified and justified - with uncertainties in forecast cost levels and any potential mitigations clearly identified.
+These uncertainties should form the basis of appropriateany sensitivity analysis using appropriate techniques and, where appropriate, a register of these uncertainties must be included.